The Anglo-Lutheran Connection [Commentary on Browne: Introduction (2)]

 Thanks in large part to the revisionist Tractarian understanding of the Anglican via media, it is now commonly supposed that the substance of Anglicanism is not Protestant.
 “The glory of the English Church is, that it has taken the VIA MEDIA, as it has been called.
 It lies between the (so called) Reformers and the Romanists,” wrote John Henry Newman.[1]
 And again, “A number of distinct doctrines are included in the notion of Protestantism: and as to all these, our Church has taken the VIA MEDIA between it and Popery.”[2]

-Browne, writing just a couple of decades after Newman, deflates this pretension by drawing attention to the close connection that existed between the English and Lutheran reformers from the earliest days of the English Reformation: “In 1538, in consequence of conferences between Cranmer and the German divines, a body of thirteen articles was drawn up, in great measure agreeing with the Confession of Augsburg.”
+Browne, writing just a couple of decades after Newman, deflates this pretension by focusing on the close connection that existed between the English and Lutheran reformers from the earliest days of the English Reformation: “In 1538, in consequence of conferences between Cranmer and the German divines, a body of thirteen articles was drawn up, in great measure agreeing with the Confession of Augsburg.”
 Moreover, Philip Melanchthon himself was “besought in vain [by Henry and Cranmer] to come over and help them.”[3]

 Some might point out that Melanchthon never actually went to England and the Thirteen Articles never had any official status in the Church of England.[4]
 Nonetheless, Lutheran influence did make its way into the Forty-two Articles of Religion: